fabrice-ducos/tactcl/README.md

 If anything goes wrong, you can `make clean` or even `make clean-all` and retry `make`.
 If it fails again, you are welcome to emit an issue.

-You can copy the directories wherever you need (e.g. under `/usr/local`).
-`TacTCL` doesn't currently perform an automatic installation in system directories to avoid overwriting a working installation.
-It is up to the user to copy the tools under their system directories.

-For installing Tcl/Tk, type `make tk`

-For installing TclJava (TclBlend and Jacl), type `make tcljava`

-For installing well-behaved packages (at the author's knowledge), type `make stable`

-For installing everything, type `make all` (you may experience errors depending on your environment, this early version of TacTCL doesn't take care of missing dependencies of the packages it gathers).
+For installing: `[sudo] make install [PREFIX=/usr/local]` (the parts between brackets are optional and depend on your installation requirements) The default PREFIX is `/usr/local`.
+If you want to install in your HOME directory, you can try:
+`make install PREFIX=$HOME/.local` or `make install PREFIX=$HOME/local` (on Linux, MacOS and other Unix-like systems) `make install PREFIX=%HOMEDRIVE%HOMEPATH%/local` on Windows systems

 For a list of all the available commands: `make help`

-You can test `jtclsh` and `jaclsh` (the JVM Tcl interpreters from Tclblend and Jacl) with these commands:
+You can test `jtcl` and `jacl` (the JVM Tcl interpreters from Tclblend and Jacl) with these commands, provided the installation path (e.g. `/usr/local/bin`) is part of the PATH:

 ```
-$ ./local/bin/jtclsh
+$ jtcl
 % puts $tcl_version
 8.6
 ```

 ```
-$ ./local/bin/jaclsh
+$ jacl
 % puts $tcl_version
 8.0
 ```

+NOTE: legacy implementations jtclsh and jaclsh are still provided, but are deprecated.
+It is preferable to use jtcl and jacl (simpler and more portable) wherever possible.

 ### To get a more user's friendly tcl shell
 (currently recognized by tclsh and jtclsh but not by jaclsh):